decfisher/Napier-GA-Group-H/use-cases/use-case-1.md

 Primary task.

 Preconditions
-Database contains all current employee salary data.
+Database containing details on populations of the world.

 Success End Condition
-A report is available for HR to provide to finance.
+A report is available for the employee to use, which contains population information for each continent, region and country.

 Failed End Condition
 No report is produced.
+The report is incorrect.

 Primary Actor
-HR Advisor.
+Employee

 Trigger
-A request for finance information is sent to HR.
+A request for population information from WHO

 MAIN SUCCESS SCENARIO
-Finance request salary information for all employees.
+WHO request population information for a worldwide report.
-HR advisor captures all employees to get salary information for.
-HR advisor extracts current salary information of all employees.
+Employee captures specified conditions.
+Employee runs specific query to satisfy WHOs request.
-HR advisor provides report to finance.
+Employee provides report to WHO.
 EXTENSIONS
-No employees exist:
-HR advisor informs finance no employees exist.
+None.
 SUB-VARIATIONS
 None.